web

 09:05 – 09:30 Introduction to artificial intelligence and machine learning in drug development

-Dr Peter Cox, Ispomorphic Labs
+Dr Peter Cox, Isomorphic Labs

 Drug Discovery